 Through the following reflections, we wish to expose our vision of the Way that we have lived as pilgrims and as innkeepers but far from us the idea of wanting to make it a dogma.
 We advise you not to pay much attention and to distance yourself from all that you can read, even in this website, about the Way: "What is a pilgrim?"
 "How make a pilgrimage to Santiago? ", etc. Leave your comfort area, go to the Way, open your senses and let yourself be carried by your heart.

 Who are we?

 We met thanks to the Way (or we put the blame it when we get angry).
-After having pilgrimage several times in Spain through different routes between 1985 and 2019 and once in France in 2014, and having been volunteers innkeepers for 16 years in our holidays, we decided to have our own hostel for take in pilgrims.
-We lived wonderful experience, met lots of pilgrims and we like shared it with everybody.
+After having pilgrimage several times in Spain through different routes between 1985 and 2019 and once in France in 2014, and having been volunteers innkeepers in our holidays, we decided to have our own hostel for take in pilgrims.
+We lived wonderful experience, met lots of pilgrims and we like shared it.

 Perhaps our point of view is wrong or different from yours, don't worry.
 Enjoy it and will come what has to come.

 Some people come to have a hiking experience.
 There is a nice nature, a good lodging structure, very affordable prices, other hikers, etc. We try that the Way become for them more than a hiking experience.
 Despite of lot of years, not easy for us discern the hikers from the pilgrims.
 It is important have to respect for the way each one live the Way.